Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/5-plans-plots.md

 And friendly.
 "Good job, buddy!
 You drop her quick?"

-Daar puzzled for a moment. "…yeah?
-It’s kinda…blurry in my head."
+Daar puzzled for a moment. "...yeah?
+It’s kinda... blurry in my head."

 "Heh, hunts are like that.
 C’mon, let’s gut ‘er and go back."